quicwg/base-drafts/draft-ietf-quic-http.md

 The performance of HTTP/3 connections in the early phase of their lifetime is sensitive to the creation and exchange of data on unidirectional streams.
-Endpoints that set low values for the QUIC transport parameters `initial_max_uni_streams` and `initial_max_stream_data_uni` will increase the chance that the remote peer reaches the limit early and becomes blocked.
-In particular, the value chosen for `initial_max_uni_streams` should consider that remote peers may wish to exercise reserved stream behavior ({{stream-grease}}).
-To avoid blocking, both clients and servers MUST allow the peer to create at least one unidirectional stream for the HTTP control stream plus the number of unidirectional streams required by mandatory extensions (such as QPACK) by setting an appropriate value for the QUIC transport parameter `initial_max_uni_streams` (three being the minimum value required for the base HTTP/3 protocol and QPACK), and SHOULD use a value of 1,024 or greater for the QUIC transport parameter `initial_max_stream_data_uni`.
+Endpoints that excessively restrict the number or flow control window of these streams will increase the chance that the remote peer reaches the limit early and becomes blocked.
+In particular, implementations should consider that remote peers may wish to exercise reserved stream behavior ({{stream-grease}}) with some of the unidirectional streams they are permitted to use.
+To avoid blocking, both clients and servers MUST allow the peer to create at least one unidirectional stream for the HTTP control stream plus the number of unidirectional streams required by mandatory extensions (three being the minimum number required for the base HTTP/3 protocol and QPACK), and SHOULD provide at least 1,024 bytes of flow control credit to each stream.

 Note that an endpoint is not required to grant additional credits to create more unidirectional streams if its peer consumes all the initial credits before